luster-io/luster-io.github.io/mobile-web-checklist.md

 until the paint is done, and we're ready to animate.

-    CAVEAT: if you're rendering a large page, your animation won't jank, but it may a long wait before the animation runs.
-This is just because painting a lot of content takes a long time.
-Generally when this is the case, I try to just paint everything "above the fold" before I animate the view in, and then start painting everything else in asyncronously once it's loaded.
+    CAVEAT: if you're rendering a large page, your animation won't jank, but it may be a long wait before the animation runs.
+This is because painting a lot of content takes a long time.
+When this is the case, try to just paint everything "above the fold" before you animate the view in, and then start painting everything else in asyncronously once it's loaded.

 ###Don't do work in scroll or touch event handlers